reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 looks.
 For example, with RAxML, read their [paper](http://sco.h-its.org/exelixis/pubs/Exelixis-RRDR-2010-3.pdf) which they mention in the [readme](https://github.com/stamatak/standard-RAxML).
-But also do some tests.
+But also do some tests on the HPC hardware you have available.

 Here I've looked at just the total end-to-end time.
-In reality, there are number of different stages we can get timings for, and some stages prefer one optimisation to another.
+In reality, there are number of different stages we can get timings for, and some stages prefer one optimisation to another, or perform better in parallel than others.
 That would be a longer and more tedious blog post to write, but for a proper profiling we'd want to see how the different stages compare, not just the total.
 And also note I've only taken one sample per run.